 If you take a look at the New Year’s Roll Call Trip Report you’ll notice that the tradition of being out of the country for New Year’s Eve began in 2000 in Cancun, Mexico.
-From there it increasingly improved until last year’s destination which undoubtedly was the lamest place to ring in the New Year.
+From there it increasingly improved, went stale for a couple years, until rebounding.

 - 2000: Cancun, Mexico